Medical Informatics · Computational Psychiatry · Human-Machine Interaction

 The Human Condition

-Sun Tzu writes that he can predict the outcome of war before it begins by studying the inputs.
-The terrain, the supply lines, the preparation of soldiers, the atmosphere.
-According to him, given enough relevant variables, carefully read, the shape of what is coming may reveal itself.
-In a recursive world, there is so much pattern.
+Sun Tzu wrote that he could predict the outcome of war before it begins by studying the inputs, the terrain, the supply lines, the preparation of soldiers, the atmosphere.
+According to him, given enough relevant variables, the shape of what is coming may reveal itself.

-We are not mechanical, but we are still creatures of habit.
-Zoomed out longitudinal data, gathered carefully, surfaces patterns that repeat themselves too often to be random.
-The recurring trajectories, the inputs that tend toward certain outcomes, the early signals of a life going off track.
+We are not mechanical, but we've remained creatures of habit.
+Zoomed out longitudinal data, studied carefully, surfaces patterns that repeat themselves too often to be random.
+The recurring trajectories, the inputs that tend toward certain outcomes, the early signals of a life going off track… in a recursive world, there is so much pattern.
 If we can see the pattern, we have better intelligence to navigate.
-To know what tends to work, what tends to break, and at what point someone we love might be drifting somewhere they can't return from alone, so we can reach back in time.
+In turn, we may know what works, what tends to break, and at what point someone we love might be drifting somewhere they can't return from alone, so we can reach back in time.